kevingosse/kevingosse.github.io/content/posts/2022-07-26-c-why-function-pointers-cant-be-used-on-instance-methods.md

 title: Why function pointers can't be used on instance methods in C#
 subtitle: The C# specification indicates that function pointers can only be used on static methods.
 This article explains why.
+summary: The C# specification indicates that function pointers can only be used on static methods.
+This article explains why.
 date: 2022-07-26
 description: ""
 tags: